 I’ve always thought the saying “live each day as if it were your last” was kind of stupid if taken in it’s literal context.
-If this were my last day on earth I would probably spend the day having a panic attack about all the things I’m supposed to do (option paralysis, buy more about much?).
+If this were my last day on earth I would probably spend the day having a panic attack about all the things I’m supposed to do (option paralysis, much?).
 The other list would be: sex with my husband, eating a whole tray of homemade cinnamon buns, and reading to my girls.
 A movie and popcorn may be involved as well.
 Basically how I like to spend my birthday.
-Of course, no body really knows when their last day is but when your lifespan has become significantly shorter people like to tell throw out the platitudes.
+Of course, nobody really knows when their last day is but when your lifespan has become significantly shorter people like to tell throw out the platitudes.

 But what about all the books I haven’t read and things I haven’t done?
 These are the kind of things I think about when it comes to my cancer.
 I’m not much of a traveler, although we were supposed to go back to Ireland this summer, now I will be happy to just be here for the summer or, at best, feel well enough to go to Ontario and visit family.